joshbrew/tinybuild/README.md

 # tinybuild
 `npm i -g tinybuild` or `npm i tinybuild` in local projects.

 This is the bundler and development server combo you always wanted.
-Goodbye esoteric instructions, goodbye unweildy dependencies, and goodbye time wasted staring at your compiler!
+Goodbye esoteric instructions, goodbye unwieldy dependencies, and goodbye time wasted staring at your compiler!
 Move over Webpack and Vite, there's a new game in town.

 - Minimal [esbuild](https://esbuild.github.io/getting-started/#your-first-bundle) bundler wrapper with custom boilerplate and plugins for all of your common javascript application, server, and library packaging needs.
 - Pure [Nodejs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Node_server_without_framework) hot reloading test environment with hot module swapping.
 1 single dependency.